trangmtruong/se_project_aroundtheus/README.md

 ### Overview

-A description of the project and its functionality.

-- Intro
+Around the U.S. is my the first project using Figma, working with grid in CSS and deploying project to GitHub.

+**Technologies and Techniques**

+This project was made using:

 - Figma
+- VSCode
+- GitHub
+- HTML
+- CSS
-- Images
+- Grids

-**Technologies and Techniques**

-This project was made using Figma, VSCode

 **GitHub**